-- Submit an Affidavit stating that property is still being used for Public Benefit Activities - Submission of a tax clearance certificate for PBOs confirming that they are in good standing for the year preceding the year of application. - The use of any land or buildings, or part thereof, shall not be for private use - If any individual, whether as a shareholder in a company or otherwise receiving a pecuniary benefit, the applicant shall not qualify; - If during the current financial year, any such land or building is used for any purpose other than the purpose for which it was so exempted, the Municipality shall impose rates thereon or on such portion so used, at a rate proportionate to the period of such use. - The Municipality retains the right to refuse to exempt properties if the details supplied in the application form are incomplete, incorrect or false.
+- Submit an Affidavit stating that property is still being used for Public Benefit Activities; - Submission of a tax clearance certificate for PBOs confirming that they are in good standing for the year preceding the year of application; - The use of any land or buildings, or part thereof, shall not be for private use; - If any individual, whether as a shareholder in a company or otherwise receiving a pecuniary benefit, the applicant shall not qualify; - If during the current financial year, any such land or building is used for any purpose other than the purpose for which it was so exempted, the Municipality shall impose rates thereon or on such portion so used, at a rate proportionate to the period of such use and - The Municipality retains the right to refuse to exempt properties if the details supplied in the application form are incomplete, incorrect or false.

-7.3 NON PROFIT ORGANISATIONS
+7.3 NON PROFIT ORGANISATIONS & INDEPENDENT SCHOOLS

-In terms of Section 15(1) of the MPRA, an exemption may be granted to Non Profit organisations that qualify for exemption as determined hereunder.
-This extent of the exemption will be determined annually during the budget review process.
+A rebate may be granted to Non Profit organisations that qualify for a rebate as determined hereunder.
+This extent of the rebate will be determined annually during the budget review process.